Siem Reap (Day 1) – Pub Street & Old Market

 The taste slants towards the sweet side, and is strangely non-spicy.
 Aren’t curries supposed to be spicy?
 But we loved it anyway, so much so that we had it again at other restaurants for our subsequent meals!

-Fried minced chicken with chili and basil
+Fried minced chicken with chilli and basil

-Fried minced chicken with chili and basil
+Spicy Fried minced chicken with chilli and basil

 US$3